GlitchHunterCoder/Bloxd-Essay/Games/README.md

   - + totalPlaytimeMs
 > Player to Stats

+Now for this, we can also factor in something we didnt add in before, 1 stat decreasing without a relevent increase often doesnt happen
+So below we will also factor in what other stats naturally change We will assume that a games stats will either increase linearly, `Plays`, or not increase as based on game itself, `avgPlaytimeMinutes`

 - **Plays**
   - Means the total amount of plays which the game has gotten.
   - More/less plays of your game.